-We intend to use the net proceeds from this offering to repay the outstanding balance on our unsecured line of credit and for general corporate purposes, which may include supporting continued organic deposit growth and funding potential strategic expansion.
+We intend to use the net proceeds from this offering for general corporate purposes, which may include supporting continued organic deposit growth and funding potential strategic expansion, and to repay the \$10.0 million outstanding principal balance on our unsecured line of credit.
 We have not specifically allocated the amount of net proceeds to us that will be used for such general corporate purposes and our management will have broad discretion over how these proceeds are used and could spend these proceeds in ways with which you may not agree.
 In addition, we may not use the net proceeds to us from this offering effectively or in a manner that increases our market value or enhances our profitability.
 We have not established a timetable for the effective deployment of the net proceeds to us, and we cannot predict how long it will take to deploy these proceeds.
 Investing the net proceeds to us in securities until we can deploy these proceeds will provide lower yields than we generally earn on loans, which may have a material adverse effect on our profitability.
 Although we may, from time to time in the ordinary course of business, evaluate potential acquisition opportunities that we believe provide attractive risk-adjusted returns, we do not have any immediate plans, arrangements or understandings relating to any acquisitions, nor are we engaged in negotiations with any potential acquisition targets.